The Haydys monopole equation: On the geometry of the Haydys monopole moduli space

 \subsubsection{Curved model}

-Let $X$ be a smooth manifold equipped with 3 different hyperk\"ahler structures as those of the previous section.
-This means that they are all compatible with the same Riemannian metric $h$ and the complex structures $(I_1,I_2,I_3)$, $(J_1,J_2,J_3)$, $(K_1,K_2,K_3)$ satisfy $I_1=J_1=K_1$ and
+Let $X$ be a smooth manifold equipped with three different hyperk\"ahler structures, compatible with the same metric $h$, as those of the previous section.
+This means that they are all compatible with the same Riemannian metric $h$ and the complex structures $(I_1,I_2,I_3)$, $(J_1,J_2,J_3)$, $(K_1,K_2,K_3)$ satisfy $I_1=J_1=K_1$, which we denote by $L_1$ for clarity, and

-with each of these sides squaring to the identity.\footnote{It is unclear whether this condition could be dropped in some cases of interest.} Further, we suppose that there is a Lie group action $\rG$ which acts on $X$ in a tri-Hamiltonian fashion, with respect to all 3 hyperk\"ahler structures.
+with each of these sides squaring to the identity.\footnote{It is unclear whether this condition could be dropped in some cases of interest.} Further, we suppose that there is a Lie group action $\rG$ which acts on $X$ in a tri-Hamiltonian fashion, with respect to all three hyperk\"ahler structures.
 In order to perform a meaningful reduction we seek to require the structure which makes \Cref{prop:Complex_Structures} work.
-For that we must imitate the existence of a bundle map $\chi$ (imitating the role of $\iota$ in the proof of \Cref{prop:Complex_Structures}) which closes the algebra of the complex structures and preserves the moment map equation.
+For that we must imitate the existence of a map $\chi$, taking the role of $\iota$ in the proof of \Cref{prop:Complex_Structures}, which along its fixed loci closes the algebra of the complex structures and preserves the moment map equation.
+Such a bundle map must be $\rG$-invariant, so that it descends to the quotient.
+Finally, notice that the fixed loci of an isometric anti-holomorphic involution on a K\"ahler manifold is not only Lagrangian but a minimal submanifold.
 This is summarized as follows.